 GDP International Comparisons: data and forecasts for the UK and the world's largest economies.Jump to full report >>

-Real GDP in the UK grew by 0.4% in Q1 2016 compared with the previous quarter.
-In the same quarter, the Eurozone saw growth of 0.6%, while the US grew by 0.3%.
+Real GDP in the UK grew by 0.6% in Q2 2016 compared with the previous quarter.
+In the same quarter, the Eurozone and the US both saw growth of 0.3%.

 On 19 July, the IMF lowered its 2016 GDP growth forecast for the UK from 1.9% (at the time of the last forecast in April) to 1.7% and from 2.2% to 1.3% for 2017.
 The IMF cited uncertainty following the UK’s decision to leave the EU as the reason for its downgrade.